ff7-mods/ff7-flat-wiki/docs/FF7/Field/BSX.md

 ## EXAMPLE, USING MD1STIN.BSX

-\[Lazy Bastard\]: ../../Using Akari's notes from Q-Gears, the source from.md Micky's BSX/BCX viewer, information from the wiki, snippets of things from across the forums, and my own logical deduction, I've broken down MD1STIN.BSX (BSX file from the first field encountered in the game) as an example of BSX structure.
+\[Lazy Bastard\]: Using Akari's notes from Q-Gears, the source from Micky's BSX/BCX viewer, information from the wiki, snippets of things from across the forums, and my own logical deduction, I've broken down MD1STIN.BSX (BSX file from the first field encountered in the game) as an example of BSX structure.
 Without further ado:

 **'BSX Header Section**' \[at offset 0x00000000\]: